-3D-Secure was designed enhance security and provide greater authentication when using debit or credit cards for online purchases.
+3D-Secure was designed to enhance security by requiring greater authentication when using debit or credit cards for online purchases.
 The name varies depending on the card type, “MasterCard SecureCode”, “Verified by Visa” and, in the case of American Express cards, “Safekey”.

-With 3D-Secure, once a customer has entered their card information, he or she is asked to enter a password that helps the card issuer identify the cardholder.
+With 3D-Secure, after a customer has entered their card information, he or she is asked to enter a password that helps the card issuer identify the cardholder.

 TrekkPay and 3D-Secure

 TrekkPay users can now choose to activate 3D-Secure.

 Once activated, 3D-Secure will only be triggered for payments above $200.
 For low value purchases, which commonly happens on mobile, the added verification process tends to deter users from completing their payment.

 For additional security, you can set up your TrekkPay payment gateway to only accept credit cards that have 3D-Secure.
 Here, transactions with cards that don't have 3D-Secure will be denied and your customers will be asked to use another card to complete the payment.
 To enable this option, please speak to your Account Manager.

 Step 1: Log in to your TrekkSoft account and click on Merchant Settings in top menu bar.
 Then, select Payment Gateways.

 Step 2: On the Payment Gateways page, tick the 3D Secure box.